-2.1 Ourtaught curriculum broadly follows and, at times, goes beyond the (National Curriculum) at Key Stage 3 and is formally assessed at the end of KS4 by GCSEs.
-The details of which exam boards are used at GCSE are shared at Parent Information Evenings and available on Firefly.
+2.1 Our taught curriculum broadly follows and, at times, goes beyond the National Curriculum at KS3 and 4 and is formally assessed at the end of KS4 by GCSEs.
+The details of which exam boards are used at GCSE by our different subjects are shared through our parent information evenings.
+Our pupils also take GL summative assessments at the end of years 7-8 in English and Mathematics.

-- 2.2 Pupils entering the school in years 7-9 take the Midyis baseline test in September in their year of entry; all pupils take the Yellis baseline test at the start of year 10.
-The results of the test are used to make sure that the curriculum offer is individualised to need. - 2.3 Time awarded to each subject in each year group is visually explained in the curriculum model in appendix 1. - 2.4 Details of how the taught curriculum is translated into curriculum maps on our Firefly system.
+- 2.2 Pupils entering the school in years 7-9 take the Midyis or CAT4 baseline test in September in their year of entry; all pupils take the Yellis or CAT4 baseline test at the start of year 10.
+They are used to make sure that the curriculum offer is individualised to need. - 2.3 Time awarded to each subject in each year group is visually explained in the curriculum model in appendix 1. - 2.4 Details of how the taught curriculum is translated into subject curriculum maps is shared on our Parent App Cognita Connect.
 This information is also shared at Parent Information Evenings. - 2.5 Taken together, the taught curriculum will ensure that by the time they have completed their time with us, all pupils are able to demonstrate the knowledge, skills and understanding to enable them to move onto the next stage of their education at the highest level.